Ghostrider-DbD-/EB4E/README.md

 Website: www.Ghostridergaming.net

 Credits: Grahame for assistance regarding coding, testing and troubleshooting.
-         AWOL and other members of the A3 Epoch team for developming an increadible and adaptable mod.
+         AWOL and other members of the A3 Epoch team for developing an incredible and adaptable mod.